 “Did his shirt ride up?”

 “Calm yourself.
-That’s the male lead, hands off.”
+That’s the male lead; hands off.”

 “Does he have to be?”

 “Yes!”
 I heard two of my sisters yell out, causing me to cover my ears from the echo.
 Though half of their conversations during these meetings made little sense, the other bits I could make out horrified me.
 My sisters were previously quite the dignified ladies.
-Now they were reduced to depraved ladies, with mouths no different than bordello girls.
+Now they were reduced to depraved ladies, with mouths no different from bordello girls.

 I grimaced in disgust.
 Were these girls truly my sisters, or had something more carnal replaced them?
-I hated these types of childish and invasive thoughts - but my sisters and I had always been close - so how could I not notice such a drastic change?
+I hated these types of childish and invasive thoughts—but my sisters and I had always been close—so how could I not notice such a drastic change?

-“What about brother Livi?”
+“What about Brother Livi?”

 “Well, it doesn’t feel good to have him end up as a loner…”